prkkhan786/NotesApp/README.md

 Live at - https://prkkhan786.github.io/NotesApp/

-PS-  Delete note is not imlimented yet.
+PS-  Delete note is not implimented yet.